 You need to create and verify your Business profile.
+These local business listings are key to performing in local search.
 Once it’s set up, you can control how your business shows up in search, including contact details, opening hours, etc. You’ll start appearing in Google’s listings for your business category.

-Next, you want to work on getting reviews.
-The more 5-star reviews you have, the higher your business will appear on the Google My Business search results.
+Next, you want to work on getting more customer reviews.
+The more 5-star reviews you have, the higher your business will appear on Google’s local search results.

-Bonus: I have an in-depth guide on further optimizing your Google My Business to increase your sales (including how to avoid the No. 1 mistake businesses make).
+Bonus: I have an in-depth guide on further optimizing your Google Business Profile to increase your sales (including how to avoid the No. 1 mistake businesses make).

 Amazon was one of the first online retailers to allow reviews.
 Starting in 1995, it’s become one of the most important places for consumers to validate a purchasing decision.